CUP-ECS/irregular-benchmarking/README.md

 usage: analysis.py [-h] [-r [RPATH]] [--bin-count [BIN_COUNT]] [-c] [--disable-distribution-fitting] [param_path]

 positional arguments:
-  param_path            Specify path to file where parameter data is stored
+  param_path            Specify path to file where parameter data is stored.
+Multiple files may be specified,
+                        separated by a space.

 options:
   -h, --help            show this help message and exit